python/cpython/Doc/library/os.rst

 .. function:: setsid()

-   Call the system call :cfunc:`setsid`.
+   Call the system call :c:func:`setsid`.
 See the Unix manual for the semantics.

    Availability: Unix.